An unofficial site about DeArmond Tremolo Control and Trem-Trol units.

 As mentioned, the power cords on DeArmond units often crack and can be dangerous.
 Replacing one is relatively easy.
 Buy a brown extension cord at the hardware store and cut off the socket end.
 Extension cords are easy to find, inexpensive, color-accurate, and will give you a new cord with a molded 2-prong plug, ready to install.
 Of course, if power cord replacement is needed, you must do this step first, since you will need to plug it in to test the tremolo after you refill the canister.

-For replacing the instrument cable, Canare GS-4 is a close match.
+As mentioned, for replacing the instrument cable, the diameter of the Canare GS-4 is a good match to the original cable.

 DeArmond Tremolo schematics